emidec/emidec.github.io/_pages/hiring.md

 ### 4. What about summers?

 We are paid and have some "duties" all year round.
-The teaching terms are October-Dececember and January-March.
+The teaching terms are October-December and January-March.
 Between late April and early June, there is an exam session for classes of both terms.

 June-September is dedicated to master's projects supervision, although you can usually do that remotely, e.g., if you wish to spend your summer visiting another university or lab, etc. (modulo visa requirements/restrictions).